abvcss/abvcss-website/README.md

 ![abvCSS](https://abvcss.github.io/abvcss-website/assets/abvCSS-logo-black.png)

 abvCSS is a **CSS-methodology** and **framework** for creating modern, dynamic and supported web interfaces.
-Development process is speeding up due to the architecture and rules.
+Thanks to the architecture and rules the development process is accelerated.
 This methodology makes it easy to re-use styles.

 Framework abvCSS out of the box supports CSS preprocessors like Sass and Less, postprocessor PostCSS, normalize.css and UI libraries Bootstrap, Foundation and Bulma.